Tokina 50-135mm f2.8 DX is a Fixed aperture Auto Focus (AF) Telephoto Zoom

 Size, Weight and Filter Thread

-Size and weight is a very important decision factor when searching for your next lens.
+The size and weight are crucial factors to consider when searching for your next lens.
 Tokina 50-135mm f2.8 DX has a maximum diameter of 78mm and total length of 135mm.
 It weighs 845g / 29.8 oz.

 Tokina 50-135mm f2.8 DX has a focal range of 50-135mm and 2.7X zoom ratio which has a 35mm equivalent focal range of 80-216mm when used on a APS-C / DX format camera.